ShaoZhi21/Minimart/README.md

 - **Manage Users**: Admins can view all users and delete users if necessary.
 - **Manage Products**: Admins can add, update, and delete products from the inventory.
 - **Order Management**: Admins can view all orders and complete order items.

+### Technical Features and Benefits

+**Front-End Interface:** The front-end of the minimart is designed to be intuitive and easy to use.
+It allows the boys to browse through available products, select what they need, and place their orders.
+This interface helps give the boys a sense of control and independence over their choices, fostering a sense of normalcy and dignity as they manage their own needs.

+**Back-End System:** The back-end of the minimart is responsible for processing the boys' orders and maintaining an up-to-date inventory.
+It ensures that orders are tracked, processed efficiently, and the inventory reflects the most current stock levels.
+This backend ensures that caretakers and administrators can monitor orders and ensure that supplies are always available.

+**Secure User Access:** To keep the boys' personal information safe, we’ve implemented a secure login process.
+This ensures that only authorized users can access their accounts and request items from the minimart, protecting their privacy and security.

+**Inventory Management:** The minimart system keeps track of all available products, like food and hygiene items.
+This helps ensure that the NPO always has enough supplies on hand to meet the boys' needs, making sure they never run out of essentials.

+**Efficient Order Processing:** Once an order is placed, it is processed and fulfilled quickly, ensuring that the boys receive the items they request without delay.
+This streamlines the process and reduces wait times for essential supplies.

 ## Tech Stack